ros/catkin/doc/howto/format2/index.rst

 Package format 2 (recommended)
 ==============================

+When writing a ROS package several tasks often need to be done.
+These pages give examples of how to handle most of the common ones.

 .. note::

    These instructions are for ``<package format="2">``.

-When writing a ROS package several tasks often need to be done.
-These pages give examples of how to handle most of the common ones.
+   If you are making small changes to a format 1 package, please use :ref:`how_to_do_common_tasks_1` instead.
+If you are ready to upgrade a format 1 package to format 2, see:
+   :ref:`migrating_from_format1_to_format2`.

 Overview
 --------